Ford Motor Company (F)

 Coverage ratios

-The interest coverage ratio was negative in 2020 at -2.07, suggesting that Ford's EBIT was insufficient to cover its interest expenses during that period.
-This negative ratio could be a cause for concern as it indicates that the company struggled to meet its interest obligations using its operating income.
+As of December 31, 2020, the interest coverage ratio was negative at -0.87, which suggests that Ford's operating income was not sufficient to cover its interest expenses during that period.
+This raises concerns about the company's ability to meet its debt obligations solely from operating earnings.

 See also: